uchicago-cs/deepdish/doc/source/io.rst

 SimpleNamespaces work almost identically to dictionaries and are available in Python 3.3 and later.
-Note that for versions of Python that do not support SimpleNamespaces, deepdish will seemlessly load them in as dictionaries.
+Note that for versions of Python that do not support SimpleNamespaces, deepdish will seamlessly load them in as dictionaries.

 Like dictionaries, SimpleNamespaces are saved as HDF5 groups: